chrbaeu/XlsxDiffEngine/README.md

     .Build("ComparisonOutput.xlsx");
 ```

 For more examples, take a look at the tests.
+Or try out the functions via the XlsxDiffTool WPF application.

 ## Dependencies